Education Counts

 Numerator:

-Cumulative count, at end of each year, of one cohort students who moved school twice or more since starting their first school (at 5 years of age in 2015).
+Cumulative count, at the end of each of year, of a cohort of students (for the 2024 report, this cohort is children who were 5 years of age in 2019) who moved school twice or more since starting at their first school.

 Denominator: